Vitalis of Savigny: Sources

 Much about Vitalis is known from the vita written 50 years after his death by Stephen de Fougères who had been, like Vitalis himself, a canon at the Church of Saint-Evroult in Mortain before becoming bishop of Rennes.
-Stephen wrote in his prologue to this vita that his sourcs include vernacular writing, recollection of trustworthy men as well as Vitalis' mortuary roll, particularly the cover letter.
-This mortuary role has been preserved more or less intact (although the aforementioned cover letter has been lost), and is more than 9 meters long (see picture on the right).
+Stephen wrote in his prologue to this vita that his sources include vernacular writing, recollection of trustworthy men as well as Vitalis' mortuary roll, particularly the cover letter.
+This mortuary roll has been preserved more or less intact (although the cover letter has been lost), and is more than 9 meters long (see picture on the right).

 Other sources include Orderic Vitalis, the biography of Bernard of Tiron (written around 1147) as well as a treatise written by Robert of Torigni.